 Overview of the economic integration of refugees

-Although a large body of literature is available on the economic integration of immigrants in host countries, very few studies have been conducted specifically on the economic integration of refugees.
+Although a large body of literature is available on the economic integration of immigrants in host countries, limited studies have been conducted specifically on the economic integration of refugees.
 Since the Second World War, the establishment of the UNHCR in 1949, and the 1951 Refugee Convention, the number of people seeking asylum has had a profound effect on OECD countries.
 Over the last three to four decades, these countries have had to deal with increasing numbers of refugees from around the globe.

 Refugees, like family reunion immigrants, are less likely to be favorably selected for labor market integration (i.e. less likely to secure employment in the host country) when compared to labor immigrants.
-One of the reasons for this is that a number of countries that attract labor migrants have created screening policies to ensure smoother labor market integration for them specifically.
+One of the reasons for this is that a number of countries that attract labor immigrants have created screening policies to ensure smoother labor market integration for them specifically.
 Other countries have policies to ensure that labor migrants are admitted entrance in order to match the demand for specific jobs available in the host country.
-Since refugees, as well as family reunion migrants, are not relocating primarily to seek employment, information on the host country’s labor market situation is of less importance for their move.
+Since refugees, as well as family reunion migrants, are not relocating primarily to seek employment, information on the host country's labor market situation is of less importance for their move.
 Subsequently, a number of countries have developed integration policies aimed at refugees that are designed to enhance their labor market integration.
-An example of this is found in Sweden, where refugees are offered two years of “introduction” assistance, which includes language courses, general knowledge about Swedish society and the labor market, as well as evaluation and accreditation of earlier skills.
+An example of this is found in Sweden, where refugees are offered two years of “introduction” assistance, which includes language courses, general knowledge about Swedish society and the labor market, health screening, and evaluation and accreditation of earlier skills.
 It is important for both refugees and their host country that these measures are effective and that they lead to higher economic integration.
 However, it is noteworthy that very few refugee integration policies have been thoroughly evaluated, making it difficult to give conclusive recommendations for best practices.

 In order to assess the labor market integration of refugees, detailed statistical information relating to immigrant categories is of crucial importance.
 However, this is not always easily accessible, given that some countries record very little registered data on the topic, while in others, the only reliable sources are survey information or proxies by country of birth and cohort of arrival.